 4. Plan and start writing your literature review!

 Like other forms of academic writing, a literature review is generally structured into an introduction, a main body and a conclusion.
 The introduction should define the topic and purpose of the review, describe the methodology followed to identify and analyse the literature, and introduce what will be discussed in the review and how this is structured.
-The body of the review should include categories of resources reviewed, a summary and a discussion of each source and how they contribute to a topic, analysis of gaps indicated and how your research will help fill those gaps.
+The body of the review should include categories of resources reviewed, a summary and a discussion of each source and how they contribute to a topic, an analysis of the gaps indicated and an explanation of how your research will help fill those gaps.
 The conclusion should provide a summary of what has been discussed, an evaluation of which sources have significantly contributed to a topic, and the import of the review for your research topic.

 It is important to note that these four steps are likely to require several rounds of iteration through your candidature.
 For example, as you make progress with your own research, you may refine your research question (Step 1 above), which may prompt a need to work once again through Steps 2–4.
 A literature review, especially as part of a postgraduate research project, is a complex, constantly evolving undertaking—it is often one of the first things a research student starts, but also one of the last things to be finalised.